MedeaMelana/JsonGrammar/README.md

 is passed to the conversion function might be a different constructor of the same datatype.
 This is why the `Monoid` instance is so useful: we can give multiple grammars, usually one for each constructor, and they will be tried in sequence.
+They are effectively *composable pattern matches*.

 ## Stack isomorphisms

 There is a problem with encoding the fields of such a constructor as an
-N-tuple: if we want to compose it with other isomorphisms that handle the individual fields, we have to use complicated tuple projections to select the fields that we're interested in.
+n-tuple: if we want to compose it with other isomorphisms that handle the individual fields, we have to use complicated tuple projections to select the fields that we're interested in.
 Basically we have unwrapped the fields from one constructor only to wrap them in another one!